ShirleyWISiu/LigTMap/README.md

 > Visit our online server at https://cbbio.online/LigTMap/

 ## Software requirements:
-Python 2.7, RDKit, Openbabel, MOPAC2016, ODDT
+Python 2.7, RDKit, Openbabel, MOPAC2016, ODDT, PSOVina, MGLTools

 Specifically, our method has been tested with these versions:
 - rdkit-2016.03.4